Greek language: Diglossia

-In the modern era, the Greek language entered a state of diglossia: the coexistence of vernacular and archaizing written forms of the language.
-What came to be known as the Greek language question was a polarization between two competing varieties of Modern Greek: Dimotiki, the vernacular form of Modern Greek proper, and Katharevousa, meaning 'purified', a compromise between Dimotiki and Ancient Greek developed in the early 19th century that was used for literary and official purposes in the newly formed Greek state.
+In the modern era, the Greek language entered a state of diglossia: the coexistence of vernacular and archaising written forms of the language.
+What came to be known as the Greek language question was a polarisation between two competing varieties of Modern Greek: Dimotiki, the vernacular form of Modern Greek proper, and Katharevousa, meaning 'purified', a compromise between Dimotiki and Ancient Greek developed in the early 19th century that was used for literary and official purposes in the newly formed Greek state.
 In 1976, Dimotiki was declared the official language of Greece, after having incorporated features of Katharevousa and thus giving birth to Standard Modern Greek, used today for all official purposes and in education.

 Historical unity

-The historical unity and continuing identity between the various stages of the Greek language are often emphasized.
+The historical unity and continuing identity between the various stages of the Greek language are often emphasised.
 Although Greek has undergone morphological and phonological changes comparable to those seen in other languages, never since classical antiquity has its cultural, literary, and orthographic tradition been interrupted to the extent that one can speak of a new language emerging.
 Greek speakers today still tend to regard literary works of ancient Greek as part of their own rather than a foreign language.
 It is also often stated that the historical changes have been relatively slight compared with some other languages.
 According to one estimation, "Homeric Greek is probably closer to Demotic than 12-century Middle English is to modern spoken English".